tmgthb/Autonomous-Agents/README.md

 [LLaMP: Large Language Model Made Powerful for High-fidelity Materials Knowledge Retrieval and Distillation](https://arxiv.org/abs/2401.17244)

-- LLaMP: ReAct-agents connected with arXiv, Wikiedia, Material Project-agents.
+- LLaMP: ReAct-agents connected with arXiv, Wikipedia, Material Project-agents.
 Includes promts and json-formats used with the RAG-pipeline.
 Reduces hallucinations in material science queries.

 ---